MIC: Model-agnostic Integrated Cross-channel Recommenders: Experiments

 \subsubsection{Retrieval Baselines}

 YoutubeDNN \cite{paul2016youtubednn} is one of the predominant deep learning models based on collaborative filtering systems incorporating text and image information which have been successfully applied under the industrial scenario.
+Gru4Rec~\citep{Hidasi2016SessionbasedRW} is a session-based recommender using Recurrent Neural Networks.
 ComiRec \cite{cen2020cmind} is a novel controllable multi-interest framework which can be used in sequential recommendation.
-We adopt the Deep Structured Semantic Model (DSSM \cite{Huang2013LearningDS}) as our base model for \methodname~.